JasminHsu/Car-Evalution/README.md

 First, I applied nested grid search CV technique to final out the best model among Decision Tree, Logistic Regression, KNN, Naive Bayes, and SVM.
 Then, I used SVM as my final model and trained another model to get the best hyperparameter.
 The accuracy is 99%.

-To get more information about the dataset: https://archive.ics.uci.edu/ml/datasets/car+evaluation
+To get the dataset: https://archive.ics.uci.edu/ml/datasets/car+evaluation